sergeyen7/sergeyen7.github.io/index.md

 If there is a trend, a trade with a good profit - the chart is growing.
 Small trend - small grow.
 If there is no trend, small profit-loss-profit-loss - the chart is horizontal or with drawdown.

-Few big trends, several small trends, many small losses.
+Similar distribution pattern: few big trends, several small trends, many small losses.
+Winning rate = 50.91%.

 Total longterm result - profitable.

 * * *